3s2ng/laravel-subby/docs/v5.x/models/plan-subscription-model.md

 $user = User::find(1);
 $plan = Plan::find(1);

-$user->newSubscription('main', $plan, 'Main subscription', 'Customer main subscription');
+$user->newSubscriptionPlan('main', $plan, 'Main subscription', 'Customer main subscription');
 ```

-- First argument passed to `newSubscription` method should be the identifier tag of the subscription.
+- First argument passed to `newSubscriptionPlan` method should be the identifier tag of the subscription.
 If your
   application offers a single subscription, you might call this `main` or `primary`.
 - Second argument is the plan instance your subscriber is subscribing to.
 - Third argument is a human-readable name for your subscription.